 O' CAT, what do you expect from me?

-CAT 2017 is being conducted on November 26, 2017 and focused aspirants like you are preparing for exam.
+CAT 2018 will be conducted on 25th November 2018 and focused aspirants like you are preparing for exam.
 But you need to maintain enthusiasm to achieve mission CAT.

 CAT is an annual exam, conducted by the IIMs, that decides the destiny of lakhs of aspirants who apply for it.
 It is unlike any other exam, because of the twists and turns that are integral to it and also the element of unpredictability that accompanies it.
 No wonder, it is one of the toughest exams to crack in India.
 It is safe to assume that the CAT exam will defy all your expectations and spring a surprise and even shock.
 You can only try to meet CAT’s expectations and leave the rest to destiny.

 One thing that CAT expects all the aspirants to do is work hard.
 The extensive syllabus of CAT demands committed hard work from the aspirants.
 It is a fact that CAT is full of unexpected twists and turns and the questions are not always direct.
 Only a candidate, who has covered all kinds of expected and unexpected questions would feel confident going into the exam.
 This may require solving 400-500 questions of a particular section or set of questions, which obviously required dedicated hard work.